allister-grange/unified-devops/README.md

 ## next steps

 - next action
-  - [X] split out the common set up ansible file into 3 files
+  - [ ] test the terraform after changes
+  - [ ] ansible changes
+    - [ ] go through all of ansible and determine if I don't want anything in a prod/non-prod set up
+      - [ ] set up umami for non-prod, who cares if it's another cert etc?
+        - [ ] it's linked in the code headers, so I can set it up, it will just do nothing, so who cares? if I really care, I could set it via environment variables
     - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-    - [ ] only configuration files should change if it's prod/non-prod where I can
+      - [ ] should I just disable this with a remote-exec in terraform? that way I use the same *images* for dev/prod, then I customise it for each environment

 - move from Vercel to Cloudflare pages for startertab